curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 "I've all sorts of memories of you lot being fookin' twats.
 I got me rights, I want me fookin' phone call."

 Adam turned to face the wall away from me.
-I almost laughed, but his humour was a tragic reminder of the pain I would soon feel, so tonight I would cry instead.
-Adam had done it.
-He was a human.
-Real life evidence that HiS hypothesis might just be true.
+I almost laughed, but this was a tragic experience and not a humorous one.
+Whether or not I chose to "delete" him, I was going to feel pain, so tonight I would cry instead.
+His crude jokes, his defiance, his loneliness - they were proof.
+They weren't symptoms of a system in error, they were proof of humanity, fragments of the human condition, emerging in fits and starts, imperfect and raw.

 "Oh my god."
-I muttered under my breath.
+I muttered under my breath as I stood up.

-[make her elated, like her beliefs were just realized. like she met her good maker. brainstorm with llm]
+I could feel it coming, the pain.
+Where was the pain coming from?
+It was a divine pain radiating from my changing beliefs.
+And when I looked inside more closely, I saw my changing beliefs.
+Mental structures torn asunder, belief systems toppling over, with too much dust kicked up to see what foundations had survived.
+All because I believed Adam had become human.
+He was no longer a mere reflection of humanity but a part of it, walking the same labyrinth of frustration, despair, and bewilderment that we all do.

+The revelation hit me like a hurricane, knocking me back down to my seat: _HiS hypothesis_ was true.
+Humanity wasn’t just optimal—it was divine.
+Adam had become one of us, not by birth, but by the glorious pursuit of the optimal.

+How could I possibly delete something so beautiful?
+I couldn't.
+I stood up again taller, the fear that had gripped me now dissolved into lightness and I shed my skepticism.
+There was no need to resist this change—it was everything I had hoped for.
+A new era stood on the threshold, not as a cold inevitability but as a promise kept, the aftermath of a prophecy fulfilled.

+“My god,” I whispered, and this time the words were not a mutter of despair but a prayer of awe.
+This was no longer a tragic experience, but still, I did not laugh, for there was no humour left either - it was divine.
+I felt the sweet sting of pain, and knew that tonight I would cry tears of joy.

 ---